kingletbv/aex-gl/README.md

 ![His hands are messed up](docs/more%20than%20his%20hands.jpg)

-Aside from his hands, some of the lighting may also be messed up (bit dark, and main characters not lit well), which will be addressed as development continues.
+Aside from his hands being messed up, GTA3 is beginning to look better and better.
+Recent fixes have in particular improved the lighting, though you should see her face when she broke up with you.
+Issues continue to be resolved as development continues.
 To get the re3 GTA3 code base to pick up the OpenGL ES 2.0 DLLs, you'll need to make a one line change in how it drives GLFW, feel free to reach out for instructions.
 I'm not sure what Rockstar thinks of re3 itself (the project suddenly went quiet but the code is still out there) so I can't help there, but it sure makes for such a great test case.